Ceres: Roman Goddess of Fertility and the Commoners

 One morning, Proserpina was unsuspiciously picking flowers when, out of the blue, Pluto and his chariot thundered through the earth.
 He swept Proserpina off her feet and into his arms.
 She was dragged with Pluto into the underworld.

-Ceres and Jupiter are, quite logically, furious.
-They seek their daughter around the world, but in vain.
-It was indeed quite deceiving to search the earth, since their daughter was now located in the underworld, a whole different realm.
+Ceres and Jupiter were, quite logically, furious.
+They looked for their daughter around the world but in vain as she was now located in the underworld, a whole different realm.
 Ceres, however, kept searching.
 With every step, the grief became stronger.

-While the griefing in itself is already bad enough, something else happened.
+While the grieving in itself is already bad enough, something else happened.
 Ceres is, after all, the goddess of fertility.
-Because she was grieving, everything in nature would be griefing with her, meaning that the world became grey, cold, and cloudy as long as she was grieving.
+Because she was grieving, everything in nature grieved with her, meaning that the world became grey, cold, and cloudy.

 Luckily, one of the mightiest Roman gods had quite some connections.
 Jupiter was tipped that Proserpina was with Pluto.
 He didn’t hesitate to send someone to the underworld.